-- 225. (1) Whenever it is relevant at criminal proceedings to ascertain whether any finger-print, [palm-print, or foot-print] body-print, intimate sample, non-intimate sample or the information derived from such samples, as defined under Chapter 3, of an accused at such proceedings corresponds to any other finger-print, [palm-print, or foot-print] body-print, intimate sample, non-intimate sample, bodily substance or the information derived from such samples or bodily substance or whether the body of such an accused has or had any mark, characteristic or distinguishing feature or shows or showed any condition or appearance, evidence of the finger-prints[, palm-prints or foot-prints] or body-prints of the accused or that the body of the accused has or had any mark, characteristic or distinguishing feature or shows or showed any condition or appearance, including evidence of the result of any blood test or DNA analysis of an intimate sample or a non-intimate sample, as defined under Chapter 3, of the accused, shall be admissible at such proceedings. - (2) Such evidence shall not be inadmissible by reason only thereof that the finger-print, [palm-print, or foot-print] body-print, intimate sample or non-intimate sample in question was not taken or that the mark, characteristic, feature, condition or appearance in question was not ascertained in accordance with the provisions of sections 36B, 36C or 37, or that it was taken or ascertained against the wish or the will of the [accused] person concerned.".
+225. (1) Whenever it is relevant at criminal proceedings to ascertain whether any finger-print, [palm-print or foot-print] body-print, intimate sample, non-intimate sample or the information derived from such samples, as defined under Chapter 3, of an accused at such proceedings corresponds 10 to any other finger-print, [palm-print or foot-print] body-print, intimate sample, non-intimate sample, bodily substance or the information derived from such samples or bodily substance or whether the body of such an accused has or had any mark, characteristic or distinguishing feature or shows or showed any condition or appearance, evidence of the finger- 15 prints[, palm-prints or foot-prints] or body-prints of the accused or that the body of the accused has or had any mark, characteristic or distinguishing feature or shows or showed any condition or appearance, including evidence of the result of any blood test or DNA analysis of an intimate sample or a non-intimate sample, as defined under Chapter 3, of the 20 accused, shall be admissible at such proceedings.

+(2) Such evidence shall not be inadmissible by reason only thereof that the finger-print, [palm-print, or foot-print] body-print, intimate sample or non-intimate sample in question was not taken or that the mark, characteristic, feature, condition or appearance in question was not 25 ascertained in accordance with the provisions of [section] sections 36B, 36C or 37, or that it was taken or ascertained against the wish or the will of the [accused] person concerned.".

-Insertion of Chapter 5A in Act 68 of 1995, as amended by Act 41 of 1997, Act 47 of 1997, Act 83 of 1998 and Act 40 of 2002
+Insertion of Chapters 5A and 5B in Act 68 of 1995, as amended by Act 41 of 1997, Act 47 of 1997, Act 83 of 1998 and Act 40 of 2002

-8. The following Chapter is inserted in the South African Police Service Act, 1995:
+6. The following Chapters are inserted in the South African Police Service Act, 1995, after section 15: